mindspore-ai/mindscience/MindFlow/README.md

 ## **Latest News**

+- 🔥`2023.05.21` On May 21, 2023, the second plenary meeting of the intelligent fluid mechanics industrial consortium was successfully held in Hangzhou West Lake University, and Shengsi MindSpore co organized the meeting.
+Three academicians of the CAS Member, representatives of the industrial consortium and experts from the academic and industrial circless who care about the consortium attended the meeting.
+The first fluid mechanics model for aircraft - "Qinling · AoXiang" model is pre released.
+This model is an intelligent model for aircraft fluid simulation jointly developed by the International Joint Institute of fluid mechanics Intelligence of Northwestern Polytechnical University and Huawei based on the domestic Shengteng AI basic software and hardware platform and MindSpore AI framework.[Page](http://science.china.com.cn/2023-05/23/content_42378458.htm)。
 - 🔥`2023.02.28` Mindspore team has cooperated with Prof. Bin Dong from Peking University and Prof. Yanli Wang from CSRC in the respect of proposing a neural sparse representation to solve Boltzmann equation.
 Our achievement is about to publish.
 [Solving Boltzmann equation with neural sparse representation](https://arxiv.org/abs/2302.09233).
 Here is a sample code:[Neural representation method for Boltzmann equation](https://gitee.com/mindspore/mindscience/tree/master/MindFlow/applications/physics_driven/boltzmann)
 - 🔥`2023.02.05` [MindFlow 0.1.0-alpha](https://mindspore.cn/mindflow/docs/zh-CN/r0.1.0-alpha/index.html) is released.
 - 🔥`2023.01.17` [MindFlow-CFD](https://zhuanlan.zhihu.com/p/599592997), an End-to-End Differentiable Solver based on MindSpore，[see more](https://gitee.com/mindspore/mindscience/tree/master/MindFlow/mindflow/cfd).